 All of London waits every year to see what the Oxford Street Christmas lights will look like, seemingly appearing earlier and earlier each year.
 But there’s no denying that the lights make the city feel just a little bit brighter, especially when it starts getting dark at 4 pm.

-My favourite place to spot Christmas decorations is Covent Garden with some great light displays and gorgeous displays at the market.
+My favourite place to spot Christmas decorations is Covent Garden.
+It always features some great light displays and gorgeous decorations at the market.

 Become Enchanted by its Christmas Markets

-This may not be Bavaria, but markets of little wooden chalets selling comfort food, sweets, and unique gifts crop up across the city at this time of year.
+This may not be mainland Europe, but markets of little wooden chalets selling comfort food, sweets, and unique gifts crop up across London at this time of year.
 The Southbank’s Christmas Market, Wintertime, also includes a Christmas tree maze and cider lodge.

 Presenting You: On Ice

 London’s ice rink begin opening up in mid-November in some stunning locations.
 Pivot around Christmas trees, glide past historic sites, and practice your spins in front of castles, museums, and more.
-Or, if you are someone like me that has with very little experience of ice, hold onto the rails and try not to fall over, all while enjoying the festive atmosphere.
+Or, if you are someone like me that has with very little experience of ice, hold onto the rails and try not to fall over.
+You will still enjoy the festive atmosphere.